 You will need to make the request within 120 days of the transaction date.
 Bear in mind that this scheme is much less well known than the Section 75 rule and so many staff might not know of it if you ring the bank.
 My advice therefore would always be to write.

 If the bank/credit card company rejects your claim and/or you are unhappy with the process you can take the matter to the Financial Ombudsman but not to court.

-For help in complaining when you can’t use this cover see Tips for complaining.
+For help in complaining when you can’t use this cover see Top 20 Tips for effective complaining.